-This paper set out to examine the progress in earnings measurement in the CPS in the three decades since the important critique of Lillard, Smith, and Welch (1986).
-In our analysis we address three questions relying on a unique restricted-access dataset that links ASEC household files to administrative earnings tax records.
-First, how do nonresponse and patterns of nonresponse bias vary across the earnings distribution and are these patterns similar for women and men (and other groups)?
+of nonresponse bias vary across the earnings distribution, and are these patterns similar for women and men (and other groups)?
 Although levels of nonresponse differ based on gender, race, and ethnicity, U-shaped patterns of nonresponse across the earnings distribution are highly similar across groups.
-Likewise, we see substantial differences in the level of nonresponse based on the survey month in sample and for proxy versus self-respondents, yet we see highly similar U-shaped patterns of nonresponse with respect to earnings for each of these groups.
+Likewise, we see substantial differences in the level of nonresponse based on the CPS survey month-in-sample and for proxy versus self-respondents, yet we see highly similar U-shaped patterns of nonresponse with respect to earnings for each of these groups.
 With or without conditioning on covariates, we find a U-shaped nonresponse pattern, with left-tail "strugglers" and right-tail "stars" being least likely to report earnings.
 Women and men have similar U-shaped nonresponse patterns across the distribution, although men have a higher level of nonresponse.

 Second, is nonresponse ignorable?
 The short answer is no. As stated above, nonresponse is not independent of realized earnings, with or without control for covariates.
 Relatedly, earnings differ with respect to response status, conditional on covariates.
-Our third question asks if there are economic implications of nonrandom nonresponse on estimates of earnings gaps and inequality.
+Our third question asks whether there are economic implications of nonrandom nonresponse on estimates of earnings gaps and inequality.
 We do find small biases at the means for some earnings gaps (e.g., schooling returns and racial/ethnic wage gaps).
 Gender gaps are slightly understated throughout much of the distribution, but substantively understated in both the left and right tails.
 Because those with unusually low and high earnings, conditional on measured attributes, are disproportionately missing from the sample, wage equation coefficient estimates on attributes associated with very low (high) earnings are understated in absolute value.
 Race, gender, and returns to schooling gaps in the tails can be off by as much as 20 percent due to nonresponse.
-Particularly pronounced are estimates of upper-tail inequality where nonresponse accounts for one-third to one-half of the 30 percent gap between survey and tax record estimates.
-Moreover, our evidence from matched-panels shows that earnings growth estimates in the ASEC are substantially understated from imputations.
+Particularly pronounced are estimates of upper-tail inequality, where nonresponse accounts for one-third to one-half of the 30 percent gap between survey and tax record estimates.
+Moreover, our evidence from matched panels shows that earnings-growth estimates in the ASEC are substantially understated from imputations.
 There is trouble in the tails.

 The analysis in this paper has implications for researchers using the CPS, as well as similar household data sets such as the American Community Survey (ACS).
-As emphasized in prior work, even if nonresponse were completely missing at random, severe "match bias" can arise in the estimation of earnings equation coefficients if researchers include nonrespondents whose earnings are imputed by Census.
+As emphasized in prior work, even if nonresponse were completely missing at random, severe "match bias" can arise in the estimation of earnings-equation coefficients if researchers include nonrespondents whose earnings are imputed by Census.
 The simplest and most widely used solution in this case is to throw out imputed earnings.
 The respondent-only sample can be reweighted by the inverse probability of response, although in practice this typically makes little difference.
 This easy fix, however, does not provide consistent estimates when there is nonrandom nonresponse.
 This is particularly true for research focusing on the upper and lower tails of the earnings distribution.
 Solving the problem of survey nonresponse is much more difficult absent access to linked administrative data.
-Progress on this front can continue with additional efforts to link household surveys, tax records, and federal and state-level administrative data on transfers, as recommended recently by the bipartisan Commission of Evidence-Based Policymaking (2017).
+Progress on this front can continue with additional efforts to link household surveys, tax records, and federal and state-level administrative data on transfers, as recommended recently by the bipartisan Commission on Evidence-Based Policymaking (2017).
 In the interim, we demonstrated that a flexible copula-based model to correct for nonrandom selection into response offers promise for researchers conducting distributional analysis using the ASEC.